Fire Whip - Gora

 Exactly what you need to finish your fire show in style with a wow effect!

-Professional and durable material.
-The whip is designed with 5 different thicknesses of Kevlar cords so that the thickness of the whip becomes thinner towards its end.
+Professional and durable equipment.
+The whip is designed with 5 different thicknesses of Kevlar cords so that the thickness of the whip tapers towards its tip.
 The whip ends with the wick at the end (this is the part that cracks).

-The wick at the end of the whisk is the part that wears out and is replaced.
+The wick at the end of the whisk is the part that wears out and needs replacing.
 The handle is long for safety reasons.
-It is made of aluminum covered with silicone which acts as a thermal insulator.
-You will find Kevlar wicks sold individually on our site.
-We advise you to order a few spare ones with your whisk.
+It's made of aluminum coated with silicone, which acts as a thermal insulator.
+You'll find Kevlar wicks sold individually on our website.
+We recommend ordering a few spares with your whisk.

 NetJuggler's review of the Gora whip

-One of the most robust fire whips: this means that you will have between 50 and 100 uses of this whip before it starts to tire.
-And to obtain this lifespan, you will have to read and respect the instructions for using the whip a little further down on this page.
+One of the most robust fire whips: this means that you will get between 50 and 100 uses from this whip before it starts to wear out.
+And to get this longevity, you will need to carefully read and follow the instructions for using the whip further down on this page.

 Fire Whip Video: